 Although the origins of Tyn Church date back much further, the present high-Gothic structure was founded in 1385 as the main Old Town church.

-Tyn Church (Týnský Chrám) was founded in 1385, a tumultuous period when the Hussites were being slaughtered by the ruling Roman Catholics.
-Indeed, in time Catholic Jesuits took over the church, recasting the bell and replacing the Hussites symbolic chalice with a large figure of Mary nailed between the towers.
+In the early 15th century, Tyn Church came under the control of the Hussites.
+But this was a tumultuous period in the Czech lands, when Hussites were being slaughtered by the ruling Roman Catholics.
+In the end, Catholic Jesuits took control, recasting the bell, and replacing the Hussites symbolic chalice with a large figure of Mary nailed between the towers.

-Although the structure is not the same, legend has it that Tyn Church gave Walt Disney the inspiration for Sleeping Beauty Castle.
-True or not, it is certainly an awe-inspiring sight both during the day, and even more so at night brightly lit against a dark sky.
+Legend has it that the Tyn Church towers gave Walt Disney the inspiration for the Sleeping Beauty Castle.
+True or not, the church is an awe-inspiring sight during the day, and even more so at night, brightly lit up against a night dark sky.

 To discover more about Tyn Church, take a Prague tour: